-IOM, in partnership with key stakeholders and communities, will continue to support vulnerable people across South Sudan with essential life-saving assistance, whilst creating conducive environments for recovery and sustainable solutions to displacement.
+IOM, in partnership with key stakeholders and communities, will continue to support vulnerable people across South Sudan with essential life-saving assistance, whilst creating conducive environments for sustainable returns and recovery.
 IOM will adopt a community-driven approach to all programming, to facilitate transformative changes that address vulnerability and risks.
-Tackling these challenges means not only making a positive and lasting impact on the lives of South Sudanese affected by crises, but also supporting the government in fulfilling the promises of the Revitalized Peace Agreement, creating a base of support for its continued efforts to address potential drivers for future crises.
+Tackling these challenges means not only making a positive and lasting impact on the lives of South Sudanese affected by crises, but also supporting the Government in fulfilling the promises of the Revitalized Peace Agreement, creating a base of support for its continued efforts to address potential drivers for future crises.

 In 2020, IOM foresees that humanitarian support will be needed for three population groups: (1) IDPs who remain in displacement sites, including in protection of civilian (PoC) sites, for whom IOM will target both protracted and newly displaced populations based on context-specific vulnerability analyses and emergency gaps analysis; (2) IDPs who have returned, many of whom are facing challenges such as limited access to services and livelihood opportunities, damage to property and public infrastructure and fractured social relations; and (3) vulnerable host communities in areas of displacement and return in which services are limited.

 IOM is committed to implementing needs-based programming and targeting the most vulnerable.
 Targeting of beneficiaries will take into account protection concerns based on context-specific vulnerability analyses.
 IOM will continue to strengthen the capacity of staff and national actors through theoretical and practical training on protection mainstreaming.
 Additionally, IOM will strengthen the collection, analysis, and use of data to produce protection analysis reports to guide the mission in setting objectives and priorities.